-Parts of the Tagus running alongside Lisbon look so wide, I thought I was already walking along the Atlantic.
+Both Lisbon and Porto have a large river bordering the city.
+Parts of the Tagus running alongside Lisbon look so wide, I thought I was already walking along the Atlantic Ocean.
 The river opens up into a large estuary around Lisbon but narrows down before it flows into the ocean.
-I love the feel of a city on the water, and areas like Doca do Jardim do Tabaco and Docas Santo Amaro take full advantage of the view.
+I love the feel of a city on the water, and areas like Doca do Jardim do Tabaco and Docas Santo Amaro in Lisbon take full advantage of the view.
 There’s plenty of restaurants and shops right on the river, so you’ll never be searching for a reason to spend some time on the banks.

 The Douro river in Porto has a much more intimate feel.
 The banks on both sides quickly slope up so we almost felt like we were in a little valley.
-With so many bridges connecting Porto to Vila Nova de Gaia on the other side, we found ourselves in a new city within a few minutes walk.
-Sail up the Douro, and you’ll pass through some of the most beautiful riverbanks in Europe, terraced with vineyards used for making the famous port wine.
+With so many bridges connecting Porto to Vila Nova de Gaia on the other side, we found ourselves in a new city within a few minutes walk across the Dom Luis I Bridge.
+This view from Serra do Pilar is easily one of the most picturesque spots in the city.
+For more photos of Porto, see our post here.
+The Douro seems to breed beauty because if you sail up the river, you’ll pass through some of the most beautiful riverbanks in Europe, terraced with vineyards used for making the famous port wine.

+Where there are rivers, there are bridges!
 Two iconic bridges span the Tagus in Lisbon.
-The 25 de Abril bridge looks like the Bay Bridge (and built by the same company) but painted red like the Golden Gate.
+The 25 de Abril bridge looks like the Bay Bridge in San Francisco, California (and built by the same company) but painted red like the famous Golden Gate.
 Every time I look at it, I think I’m in San Francisco, especially when the fog starts to roll in.

 Standing on one edge of the city, I almost lost track of the number of bridges stitching Porto and Villa de Gaia together across the Douro.
 Turns out it’s six, which is the most bridges in any city (a record shared with Gaia, obviously).
-Two bridges are wrought-iron masterpieces designed by Gustave Eiffel.
+Two bridges are wrought-iron masterpieces designed by Gustave Eiffel the same man that designed the famous Eiffel Tour in Paris, France.
 Gustave’s double-decker Luis I Bridge is open to trams, cars, foot traffic, and crazy kids hustling for your euros by diving off into the river below.